VSJMilewski/NASprojectEvilHangman/README.md

 University of Amsterdam, 10529136
 Class Native App Studio

 This is an android app where a user can play a fun and different version of the classic hangman!
+In Evil Hangman you are not guessing one word.
+The app takes all the words from a single length in his memory.
+After every guess subsets are created from possible letter positions, and the largest subset contains the final word...
+Mwahahah!

 ## App's Features
 Here is a list of features that are in this app: